 Many philosophers were strongly opposed to the concept of Artificial Intelligence as a whole.
 "Chinese Room" was the most famous debate on this list.

-He claimed that while machines like ELIZA and Parry could pass the Turing test by manipulating keywords and symbols, they lacked a true knowledge of language.
+He claimed that while machines like ELIZA and Parry could pass the Turing Test by manipulating keywords and symbols, they lacked true knowledge of language.
 As a result, it cannot be described as a machine's "thinking" capabilities.